karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/createResourceByFileItems.md

 - source_path: string, path to the binary file to add.
 - keep_original: bool=false, whether to create an original copy for this file.
 - canonical_name: string|null, the canonical name of this resource.
+- user_id: int|null, the id of the user owning the resource.
+If null, the current user id will be used.